dt-alliances/cas-quickstart/INTERACTIVE.md

 ## Step 2: Review

-The webhooks should look like this
+The new webhook should look like this

 <img src="images/webhook-int-list.png" width="75%" height="75%">

 ## Step 3: Adjust the webhook configuration in GIT

-A UI enhancement is coming, but for now you need to manually adjust the webhook.yaml for the webhook as to tell Cloud Automation web service to wait for the task to send back finished status.
+A UI enhancement is coming, but for now you need to manually adjust the `webhook.yaml` to tell Cloud Automation web service to wait for the custom task to send back finished status.

-1. Open up the project in your git upstream repo and adjust the `webhook.yaml` file in the `master` branch
+1. Open up the project in your git upstream repo and adjust the `webhook/webhook.yaml` file in the `master` branch

 1. Find the `sh.keptn.event.mytask-interactive.triggered` entry and add the `sendFinished: false` row as shown below between `type` and `requests`